drdnar/scanvideo-textmode/README.md

 Although the provided fonts are declared `const`, your fonts don't need to be.
 Using non-`const` fonts would allow you to generate additional glyphs on-demand, allowing for more flexibility.

-CJK writing is also readily supported, thanks to support for wider characters and 16-bit character codes.
-The assembly code can be readily adapted to characters up to 32 pixels wide if desired.

-To save memory, each line of a font can be either one or two bytes.
-If you want, you can have a font eight-or-fewer pixels wide with two-byte-size lines.

 At the start of every scan line, a pointer to the currently active `text_mode_font` is cached and used to render the line.